JVMartin/cs300-protocol/README.md

 	(See [man apg](http://linux.die.net/man/1/apg).)

 	The chances of a string collision are astronomical.
-Ensure that only yourself and your clients have access to this key.
+Ensure that only clients on the list have access to this key.

 2. **A static list of clients.**